IgnacioTejeraPicossi/learning-with-ai/README.md

 **Planned enhancements:**
 - Automatically extract history and keywords from user activity and meeting transcripts
-- Save and track forecasts over time
+- Visualize skill trends over time
-- Visualize skill trends
+- Export forecasts to PDF or other formats
-- Implement the action buttons functionality
+- Integration with calendar apps for scheduled reviews

 **How to use:**
 - Navigate to the "Skills Forecast" section in the app